 Buying D&O insurance from an online broker should be restricted only to those organizations that are looking to check the box for certain regulatory requirements or contractual obligations.
 This is because there will be no or little opportunity to reword the D&O insurance policy for it to be meaningful from a risk management standpoint when buying from online sources.

-For organizations that are keen on risk management, which is yet to be automated, it is best to go through a risk expert who is independent of any insurance broker or company.
+For organizations that are keen on risk management including compliance, which is yet to be automated, it is best to go through a risk expert who is independent of any insurance broker or company.
 If you are looking for a D&O quote, feel free to contact us.

 D&O Insurance Broker

 Contact us if you are looking for a D&O insurance broker.
 We can assign you the right D&O insurance broker anywhere in the world as there are millions of insurance brokers around the world who can get you a D&O quote from one or more insurance companies.
 However, it is important to have the right broker.
 Moreover, buying D&O insurance directly through a broker without having the insurance reworded by independent risk experts will result in a low insurance payout when a large loss happens.
 It will also be expensive.
-Also keep in mind that having brokers compete for your business is a good thing as it minimizes your cost.
+Also keep in mind that having D&O insurance brokers compete for your business is a good thing as it minimizes your cost.
 We always have several brokers bid on our clients' D&O insurance or other commercial insurance.
 Note that a D&O insurance broker is not active in a claims process.

 D&O Limit Benchmarking